zer2/fantasy-basketball-optimizer/about/rotisserie.md

 That is not to say that punting is an inherently terrible idea in Rotisserie; rather, the argument for punting is just weaker because of a countervailing effect.
 In practice, the algorithm tends to advocate for some degree of very soft punting in Rotisserie.
 In particular it likes the idea of deprioritizing steals slightly, using it to eke out a significant advantage in other categories, and hoping that the volatile nature of steals allows the drafter to pick up some wins in that category despite their slight disadvantage.

-Finally, I would be remiss not to emphasize that these methods for Rotisserie are *extremely* rough.
-They rely on many assumptions, and are far from a guranteed correct answer!
+Finally, I would be remiss not to emphasize that the derived method for Rotisserie is *extremely* rough.
+Even using the explicit solution or simulation method would be an approximation to some degree; the heuristic method adds another layer of simplification on top of that.
+It is far from a guaranteed correct answer and should be taken with a grain of salt!